 - 1. Open the repository where you want the new base map to reside. - 2.
-If your repository contains folders, navigate to the folder where the source base map resides. - 3.
+If your repository contains folders, navigate to the folder where you want the new base map to reside. - 3.
 From the Main window menu bar, click Insert and then click Base Map....
 The New Map Wizard opens. - 4.
 Click Next. - 5.
 Verify that the Base Map radio button is selected, and then click Next. - 6.
 In the Name field, type the name you want to use to identify your new base map.
 Be as specific as possible.
 This name will be used to identify your base map in the repository. - 7.
 Click Next. - 8.
 Select the base map you want to use as the source and then click Next. - 9.
 Click Finish.
 The Base Map window opens for the new base map.